EmanuelC-UK/london-buy-to-let-analysis/README.md

-# London Buy-to-Let Investment Analysis
+# London Buy-to-Let Capital Allocation Analysis

 Where should a £1.5M budget go across 32 London districts and 4 property types — and does the highest-yielding option always win?